zichong-huang/intuit/README.md

 # Lambda Docker Project

 This repository contains the code and Docker configuration for an AWS Lambda function managed through Docker containers and deployed via AWS ECR.
-Github Actions is setup to able to upload the python to ECR.
+GitHub Actions is set up to upload the Python code to ECR.

 ## Setup